Attract Pollinators to Your Garden with These Top 10 Shrubs

 While lots of people are talking about it these days, gardening for pollinators – insects, birds, and even bats that feed on the nectar, pollen, and leaves for plants - isn’t just a trend.
 It’s central to plants’ roles in our ecosystem.
 If you don’t get the appeal of attracting pollinators to your landscape, planting one of these ten shrubs will make you a convert.
 Each one is beautiful, easy to grow, and the pollinators they bring in will add another layer of excitement to the floral display.
 Or better yet, try more than one, layering in plants for all seasons, to invite nature’s visitors to your home for months each year.

-If you live in USDA zone 5 or even 6, you may not be familiar with abelia, as many varieties of this popular landscaping shrub aren’t very cold tolerant.
-Ruby Anniversary abelia, however, is hardy all the way to zone 5, expanding the range for this versatile, beautiful species.
-Very fragrant, trumpet-shaped white flowers draw mobs of butterflies and hummingbirds to it, but there are two features that make it especially useful as a pollinator plant: 1) it blooms late summer through mid-autumn, providing nectar at a time when migrating pollinators, in particular, need to load up on food and 2) it blooms for a very long time, making it a reliable source of sustenance.
+Funshine abelia has very fragrant, trumpet-shaped white flowers that draw mobs of butterflies and hummingbirds to it!
+There are two other features that make it especially useful as a pollinator plant: 1) it blooms late summer through mid-autumn, providing nectar at a time when migrating pollinators, in particular, need to load up on food and 2) it blooms for a very long time, making it a reliable source of sustenance.

 The big, satellite dish-like flowers that make rose of Sharon so popular with people also make them attractive to pollinators.
 If you grow them, you’ve no doubt been treated to the sight of a bumblebee so heavy-laden with pollen that it can barely fly away from the flower.
-They’re favorite of hummingbirds, too – fortunately, the long bloom time and very heavy bloom set ensure there’s plenty of nectar and pollen for all visitors.
-You can take your pick from any of our beautiful varieties, but Orchid Satin® seems to be a pollinator favorite, thanks to its deep red eye in the center.
+They’re a favorite of hummingbirds, too – fortunately, the long bloom time and very heavy bloom set ensure there’s plenty of nectar and pollen for all visitors.
+You can take your pick from any of our beautiful varieties, but Paraplu Pink Ink® is particularly fantastic for pollinators, thanks to its bullseye-like flower coloring.

 *If you live in USDA zone 4 and can’t grow rose of Sharon, try a perennial hibiscus like the Summerific® series.